oneskovic/molecular_mechanics/README.md

 |-ff (--force-field) | The xml of the force field to be used for atom parameters etc. | data/ff14SB.xml |
 |-fast (--fast) | Whether to use the vectorized form of the simulation (runs on the gpu if possible using PyTorch) - **recommended** | False |
 |-dt (--timestep) | Timestep used in the Verlet integration | 0.002 |

+# Forces
+Based on whether the forces act upon atoms that are considered "bonded" or not the forces belong to either bonded or nonbonded forces.
+The bonds between atoms are calculated from the input .pdb file on the start of the simulation.
+If the atom distance is less than some threshold the atoms are considered bonded and the bonds don't change during the simulation.

+## Non-bonded forces
+### CoulombForce
+The standard electrostatic force between two charged particles.
+For two particles having charges $q_1$, $q_2$ separated by distance $d$ the force equals: $k\frac{q_1 q_2}{d}$.
+Where $k$ is the coulomb constant.
+###